jeromefroe/dotfiles/install.md

 1. iTerm2

    To load our stored preferences, navigate to General > "Preferences and check Load Preferences from a Custom folder or URL" and then select `~/dev/dotfiles/iterm`.
+Then quit and restart iTerm to pick up the preferences.

 1. Alfred